Why you should revisit KUCH KUCH HOTA HAI today…

 Karan Johar – One of India’s most prolific, popular and celebrated commercial filmmakers of all times.
 His films, for starters, are great to look at.
-Yes, Karan has the monies, baby, but his films certainly have their souls in place.
-After all, he could have given his characters ordinary clothes, right?.
-But NO!
+Yes, Karan has all the monies but his films certainly have their souls in place even if they might lack in certain film-making essentials.
 Karan knows his space and his protagonists are gorgeous people.
 Do all stylish, savvy films click at the box office?
-Karan Johar’s films ALWAYS do the trick as they have deep layers and a large heart beneath those pretty clothes.
-The first film that gave us a glimpse of this maverick, progressive, lord-I-care-a-damn film-maker was Kuch Kuch Hota Hai.
+Karan Johar’s films always do the trick as they have deep layers and a large heart beneath those pretty clothes.
+The first film that gave us a glimpse of this maverick ilm-maker was Kuch Kuch Hota Hai.
 A massive success across the globe (despite a clash with Amitabh Bachchan-Govinda starrer Bade Miyan Chhote Miyan), the film is considered a commercial classic.
-Today, as the leading lady Kajol celebrates her birthday, a rewind on his debut feature film is on your platter.
+As the film turns 20, a rewind on his debut feature film is on your platter.

 Of all 10 reasons to revisit the film, the much-loved Shah Rukh – Kajol chemistry is NOT going to be listed here.
 Like every sane person, I still have no effing clue on why Rahul and Anjali rushed to that gazebo post the dumb charades session.
 Ah, whatever.